 Say hello to the prince!

-That’s because the Shih Tzu was once a favorite of the Chinese royalty thousands of years ago.
-Today however, this little guy just represents a high maintenance pet to those who have never owned one.
-For those who have on the other hand, these little guys are the best!
+That’s because the Shih Tzu was once a favorite of Chinese royalty thousands of years ago.
+This little guy today represents a high-maintenance pet to those who have never owned one.
+For those who have, on the other hand, these little guys are the best!

-Who may be “on the fence” about this particular breed, we should point out that they are definitely favored by the royalty of today’s day and age – Hollywood starlets, pop stars, professional athletes and other celebs that is!
+Now for those who may be “on the fence” about this particular breed, we should point out that they are favored by the royalty of today’s day and age – Hollywood starlets, pop stars, professional athletes, and other celebs, that is!

-He makes for a perfect companion dog, but don’t expect him to be much of a guard dog, watchdog or working dog.
+He makes for a perfect companion dog, but don’t expect him to be much of a guard, watchdog, or working dog.
 He is not a hunting dog.
 That’s not his thing.
-This is a toy breed whose only purpose in life is to look cute, make people say “Aww…he is so adorable” and be utterly spoiled by his owners.
+This is a toy breed whose only purpose is to look cute, make people say, “Aww…he is so adorable,” and be utterly spoiled by his owners.

 That is why…

-He is considered to be royalty among small breeds and he knows that.
-He was once the lap dog of the Chinese Emperor, and is still the center of attention wherever he goes.
+He is considered royalty among small breeds, and he knows that.
+He was once the lap dog of the Chinese Emperor and is still the center of attention wherever he goes.
 He is not arrogant or aggressive by any means, but he has a way of getting your attention – with his adorable antics and cute looks.

 He is from Tibet…